adioshun/gitBook_DeepDrive/paper2016-pointnet.md

 # PointNet

+## 1. Introduction

-Due to Point cloud's irregular format, most researchers transform such data to
+기존 연구 방법 Due to Point cloud's irregular format, most researchers transform such data to

 * regular 3D voxel grids or
 * collections of images

-we design a novel type of neural network that directly consumes point clouds

-## 1. Introduction

-??
+기존 연구 문제점 :  This data representation transformation, however, renders the resulting data unnecessarily voluminous — while also introducing quantization artifacts that can obscure natural invariances of the data

+제안 방식
+- 입력
+    - s three coordinates (x, y, z)
+    - normals
+    - local or global features
+- 출력
+    - classifiaction : label
+    - Segmentation : 각 point별 label

+네트워크 특징

+- a single symmetric function, max pooling.

+    - Effectively the network learns a set of optimization functions/criteria that select interesting or informative points of the point cloud and encode the reason for their selection.

+- The final fully connected layers of the network aggregate these learnt optimal values into the global descriptor for the entire shape as mentioned above (shape classification) or are used to predict per point labels (shape segmentation).

 ## 2. Related Work